hfadams/pci/code/readme.md

 # Code for formatting and processing lake and solar radiation data

-This folder contains the main scripts for the growth window dataset preparation.
+This folder contains the main scripts for the PCI dataset preparation.
 Order of use is as follows:

 1. Basic formatting of original data files for consistent units and headings (code not provided since not all data is openly accessible)